AN INTRODUCTION TO ANAESTHESIA

 - Depending on the operation you have had, you may have a urine catheter.
 This is a thin soft tube put temporarily into the bladder to drain it.

 - When you are fully alert, dentures, hearing aids and glasses can be returned to you.

 You may shiver after your operation.
 If you are cold, you will be warmed with a warming blanket..

 Intensive Care Unit (ICU)

 After some major operations, you may be taken to the ICU.
 If this is planned, it will be discussed with you beforehand.
-If you are going to one of these areas, you can ask your surgeon, anaesthesiologist or ward nurse what to expect.
-An information leaflet may also be available.
+If you are going to one of these areas, you can ask your surgeon, anaesthetist or ward nurse what to expect.

 Back to the ward